Searching with template expressions

 expression_options=(; structure=structure),

-# The elementwise needs to operate directly on each row of `y`:
+# Note that the elementwise loss needs to operate directly on each row of `y`:

 elementwise_loss=(F1, F2) -> (F1.x - F2.x)^2 + (F1.y - F2.y)^2 + (F1.z - F2.z)^2,